-‘People’ are a major source of corporate competitiveness, and securing highly motivated and capable personnel is the foundation of business operations.
+Human resources are the most important management resource, and securing highly motivated and capable personnel is the foundation of business operations.

-In addition, our business environment has become more complex and sophisticated due to the recent expansion of our business domains and advances in technological innovation.
-In these circumstances, it has become extremely important to secure personnel with broad knowledge and diverse skills, and to focus on training so that employees can maximize their abilities.
+In addition, our business environment has become more complex and sophisticated.
+In these circumstances, it has become extremely important to secure personnel with broad knowledge and diverse skills, and to conduct training so that employees can maximize their abilities.

 Based on this policy, we are strengthening our recruitment capabilities dramatically and effectively promoting the current personnel and training systems based on the basic philosophy of “development and growth.”
 We are also working to create an environment in which diverse personnel can work healthily and energetically.